hackboxguy/aws-iot-demo/README.md

 ## Demo-Example-3 Preparation and Configuration
 ![Demo-Example-3 Diagram.](/images/demo-example-3.png "Demo-Example-3 Diagram.")
 For this demo you will need a [volume-control-knob](https://www.amazon.de/-/en/VAYDEER-USB-Control-Adjuster-Compatible/dp/B08V4ZB5MV) and [blink(1)](https://blink1.thingm.com/) USB based RGB-LED dongle.
-As shown in the picture above, 1st pocket router is attached with a volume-control-knob as event publisher and remaining two routers are configured as subscribers and they change the color of the usb-led based on published button event from 1st router.
+As shown in the picture above, 1st-pocket-router is attached with a volume-control-knob as event publisher and remaining two routers are configured as subscribers and they change the color of the usb-led based on published button event from 1st router.
 For this demo, following are the settings of all 3 units set through web-interface.

 #### Settings of 1st unit(publisher)
 1. AWS-IoT-->Event Settings-->Key Event MUTE Topic : **test/topic_led**